BRP Ang Pangulo: The Apo

-It was a steam yacht built in Kinghorn, Scotland, in 1898.
-It was initially called the Cem but was later on renamed to The Amelia III after it was acquired by King Carlos of Portugal.
-In 1906, it was purchased by Henry Clay Pierce, and the name was changed to the Yacona.
+A steam yacht built in Kinghorn, Scotland, in 1898, it was initially called the Cem but later renamed The Amelia III after it was bought by Carlos I of Portugal, the namesake being his queen consort.
+In 1906, it was purchased by Henry Clay Pierce, and renamed Yacona.
 It was acquired by the United States Navy and commissioned in 1917.
-After it was decommissioned at Engineer Island, Manila, in 1921, it was transferred to the Philippine Insular Government and renamed Apo.
+After it was decommissioned in 1921 at Engineer’s Island, Manila, it was transferred to the Philippine Insular Government and renamed Apo.
 In 1932, it was returned to the United States Federal Government.

 The Cassiana/Banahaw

 The Cassandra, an oil-burning yacht, was built in 1908.
 It was acquired by oil tycoon Edward L. Doheny and renamed the Casiana, after his first major oil well in Mexico.

 In 1936, the Commonwealth government acquired it for $50,000, and the ship arrived in Manila on November 25 of the same year.
 The name was changed to Banahaw, and it was made part of the Coast Guard service, although, primarily, it was reserved for use of the President and his family.

 On December 29, 1941, it sank off Fort Mills wharf, Corregidor, by Japanese bombing.